Smarter Bearing Monitoring: How to Catch Failures Before They Cost You

 Fortunately, many common bearing issues can be identified long before they become major problems.
 And that’s largely thanks to the distinct vibration measurement patterns they produce during normal operation.
 When that vibration changes, it’s the first sign of a problem.
 As long as you have the tools in place to catch the variance from normal vibration levels, you can easily get ahead of bearing failure.

-What are Traditional Bearing Monitoring Techniques?
+Traditional Bearing Monitoring Techniques

-- Visual monitoring (sight)
+• Visual inspection (sight)

-- Audible monitoring (sound)
+• Audible monitoring (sound)

 In the past, maintenance and repair technicians looked for, listened for, and felt for early warning signs of bearing failure.
 However, manual methods are always prone to error.
 Fortunately, with the advanced sensitivity of modern condition monitoring sensors, you can more easily detect extremely early warning signs of potential bearing failure that the human senses might miss.